ibarakaiev/fireside/README.md

 At this point, the component should become a native part of the existing Elixir application.
-If its version is updated remotely, Fireside will be able to replace all relevant parts as long as the hashes of their AST do not differ from their originals.
+If its version is updated remotely, Fireside will be able to replace all relevant parts as long as the hashes of their AST do not differ from their originals by running `igniter.update my_app`.
 If at any point the component is no longer necessary, it can be removed with `mix fireside.delete my_app`.
 If it is no longer sufficient and needs to be extended/customized, it should be unlocked with `mix fireside.unlock my_app` and all the files will become as if they never were a Fireside component to begin with.
 If they are modified without